Dutch (1991 film)

-Dutch (released as Driving Me Crazy outside the US) is a 1991 American road comedy-drama film directed by Peter Faiman (his second and last theatrical film, after "Crocodile" Dundee) and written by John Hughes.
+Dutch (released as Driving Me Crazy outside the US) is a 1991 American road comedy-drama film directed by Peter Faiman, and written by John Hughes.
 The film stars Ed O'Neill (in the title role) and Ethan Embry, co-starring JoBeth Williams, Christopher McDonald, Ari Meyers, and E. G. Daily.
 The original music score was composed by Alan Silvestri.

-The film was poorly received critically and was a box office bomb, although it gained a minor cult following after its home video release.
+The film was poorly received critically and was a box-office bomb.
 O'Neill and Embry would later reunite as Joe Friday and Frank Smith in the 2003 version of the television series Dragnet.

 Plot

 Dutch Dooley attends a ritzy party with his girlfriend, Natalie Standish.
-He stands out terribly among the upper-class aristocrats – wearing a cheap suit and making boorish comments.
-Natalie's relaxed, less rigid personality also does not fit with the rest of the patrons.
-Dutch also meets Natalie's snobbish, wealthy ex-husband Reed, who tells Natalie that he will have to break his Thanksgiving plans with their son Doyle for an unexpected business trip to London, and that Natalie will have to tell Doyle.
+He stands out terribly among the upper-class guests as he makes boorish comments and wears a cheap suit.
+Natalie's relaxed, less rigid personality also does not fit with the other attendees.
+Dutch meets Natalie's snobbish, wealthy ex-husband Reed, who tells Natalie that he will have to break his Thanksgiving plans with their son Doyle for an unexpected business trip to London, and that Natalie will have to tell Doyle.

-Natalie calls Doyle at his private school in Georgia and invites him home for Thanksgiving, but Doyle refuses the offer, solely blaming his mother for the divorce.
-Despite this, Dutch sees an opportunity to get to know Doyle and further his relationship with Natalie, so he offers to go to Georgia and bring Doyle back to Chicago for the holidays.
+Natalie calls Doyle at his private school in Georgia and invites him home for Thanksgiving, but Doyle refuses the offer; he blames her for the divorce.
+Despite the refusal, Dutch sees an opportunity to get to know Doyle and further his relationship with Natalie, so he offers to go to Georgia and bring Doyle back to Chicago for the holiday.

 Upon arriving in Georgia, Dutch finds Doyle to be much like his father: snobbish, selfish and elitist.
-He welcomes Dutch by throwing a book at his face, hitting him with a golf club, kicking him and shooting him in the groin with a BB gun, for which Dutch promises revenge.
-Dutch ultimately hogties Doyle to a hockey stick and carries him to the car to start on the drive back home.
+Mistakenly believing his father has arrived to retrieve him for Thanksgiving, the boy throws a book at Dutch, hits him with a golf club, kicks him, and shoots him in the groin with a BB gun, for which Dutch promises revenge.
+Dutch ultimately restrains Doyle and carries him to the car to start their journey to Chicago.

-The pair endures several mishaps, including an impromptu fireworks show that sees Dutch's coat destroyed.
-Later, after Doyle throws a lit cigar in Dutch's lap, Dutch throws Doyle out of the car and makes him walk to the next motel by himself.
-Doyle gets even by parking Dutch's car in the middle of the highway, where it is hit and totaled by a truck.
+The pair endures several mishaps, including an impromptu fireworks show which ruins Dutch's coat.
+Later, after Doyle throws a lit cigar in Dutch's lap, Dutch throws Doyle out of the car and makes him walk to their motel.
+Doyle gets even by parking Dutch's car in the middle of the highway, where it is hit and destroyed by a truck.
 They hitch a ride with two prostitutes who steal their luggage and Dutch's wallet, leaving them stranded.